A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: A new method

 The kinematic contributions of both the number count dipole and the weighted dipole, $\dkinNC$ and $\dkinW$, point in the same direction as $\vecbeta$.
 Thus, we only need to find their amplitudes $\ampNC$ and $\ampW$ defined via $\dkinW = \ampW \vecbeta$, $\dkinNC = \ampNC \vecbeta$.
-By assuming $N(>\Flim) \propto \Flim^{-x}$, we found that $\ampNC = 2+(1+\alpha)x$ in \secref{s:con}; however, it is not possible to find an analytic expression for $\ampW$ without making many more assumptions about the dependence of $\mathrm{d} N(F,z,\phi,...)$ on the other quantities.
+By assuming $N(>\Flim) \propto \Flim^{-x}$, we found that $\ampNC = 2+(1+\alpha)x$ in \secref{s:con}; however, it is not possible to find an analytic expression for $\ampW$ without making many more assumptions about the dependence of $\mathrm{d} \ndensbar(F,z,\phi,...)$ on the other quantities.
 Instead, we find the amplitudes numerically using the catalog of observed sources.
-Even though these sources already contain the effects of our motion and some measurement error, they are assumed to be close to the true distribution\footnote{ Note that this is also a necessary assumption in the usual number count dipole analysis when fitting $N(>\Flim) \propto \Flim^{-x}$ to the data to find $x$. }.
+Even though these sources already contain the effects of our motion and some measurement error, they are assumed to be close to the true distribution\footnote{ Note that this is also a necessary assumption in the usual number count dipole analysis when fitting $N(>\Flim) \propto \Flim^{-x}$ in order to the data to find $x$. }.
 In \secref{s:applications}, we will see how observational errors lead to a bias in the computed amplitudes and therefore also in the estimated $\vecbeta$ and $\dint$.

-We compute $\ampW$ (and $\ampNC$ with $W=1$) by boosting the properties of the observed sources with an artificial velocity $\beta_\mathrm{test}$ according to \eqref{eq:deltas} to find
+\ch{ We propose the following method to compute $\ampW$ (and $\ampNC$ with $W=1$) from a simulated mock catalog (and also to determine it from the observed data when our approach is applied).
+We pretend that all of the simulated (or observed) sources are situated in the forwards ($+$) or backwards ($-$) direction.
+For these two cases, the properties of all the sources are boosted with an artificial velocity $\beta_\mathrm{test}$ accordingly to \eqref{eq:deltas} to find }